image

 Start Your Own Fundraiser

-We invite you to start your own fundraiser as part of our Wopila Gathering celebration.
+We invite you to start your own fundraiser as part of our "Oyate" screening.
 Set a goal, provide us with a summary, and start sharing today.

 Start Your Fundraiser Now